Lu-Feng/SelaVPR/README.md

 <img src="image/architecture.png" width="800px">

+## Summary
+This paper presents a novel method to realize **Se**am**l**ess **a**daptation of pre-trained foundation models for the (two-stage) VPR task, named **SelaVPR**.
+By adding a few tunable lightweight adapters to the frozen pre-trained model, we achieve an efficient hybrid global-local adaptation to get both global features for retrieving candidate places and dense local features for re-ranking.
+The SelaVPR feature representation can focus on discriminative landmarks, thus closing the gap between the pre-training and VPR tasks (fully unleash the capability of pre-trained models for VPR).
+SelaVPR can directly match the local features without spatial verification, making the re-ranking much faster.

+The global adaptation is achieved by adding adapters after the multi-head attention layer and in parallel to the MLP layer in each transformer block (see adapter1 and adapter2 in /backbone/dinov2/block.py).
+The local adaptation is implemented by adding up-convolutional layers after the entire ViT backbone to upsample the feature map and get dense local features (see LocalAdapt in network.py).

 ## Getting Started

 This repo follows the [Visual Geo-localization Benchmark](https://github.com/gmberton/deep-visual-geo-localization-benchmark).
 You can refer to it ([VPR-datasets-downloader](https://github.com/gmberton/VPR-datasets-downloader)) to prepare datasets.